Spectrum-CETB/Spectober_Fest/projects_Intermediate/APP_DEVELOPMENT/CalculatorApp_Nitin-Mishra/README.md

 Has a history feature to see recent calculations

 ## App Build
-Apk Builds can be found <a href="https://drive.google.com/drive/folders/1UbuUAy4mRQCjHda-Qhqi-T68upuLZ-Nv?usp=sharing">here</a>.
+Apk Builds can be found <a href="https://drive.google.com/drive/folders/1UbuUAy4mRQCjHda-Qhqi-T68upuLZ-Nv?usp=sharing">here</a> app.apk should work for most phones.

 ## Screenshots
 <table>